JuliaMath/Roots.jl/README.md

   not cross the $x$ axis.

 * The `roots` function from the `Polynomials` package will find all the roots of a polynomial.
-It suffers when the polynomial has high multiplicities.
+Its performance degrades when the polynomial has high multiplicities.
 The `multroot` function is provided to handle this case a bit better.
 The function follows algorithms due to Zeng, ["Computing multiple roots of inexact polynomials", Math.
 Comp.
 74